 2. Don't Overspend With Your Credit Card

 Non-cash transactions, like card payments, are pretty usual things in our reality; however, sometimes they can create pretty unpleasant results if you hold bad habits, such as overspending.
 In contrast to cash or so-called debit cards, credit cards do offer a continuing balance of debt that borrowers will be charged against.

 Actually, one of the best solutions that can prevent you from the phenomenon of overspending can be hidden in this general piece of advice.
 Try not to trade for something that takes longer than three to four months to repay it back.
 Also, do not concentrate the target only on monthly repayments set by lenders, try to pay off your debt as soon as your budget allows.
-You just need to clearly understand that the long term burden always takes a long time and requires much more expenses, as you need to repay not only the principal amount but also interest, service fees and other applicable charges.
+You just need to clearly understand that the long-term burden always takes a long time and requires more expenses, as you need to repay not only the principal amount but also interest, service fees, and other applicable charges.

 3. Set Automatic Transfers

-Most of the Americans do hold at least two kinds of bank accounts: checking/current and savings.
+Most Americans do hold at least two kinds of bank accounts: checking/current and savings.
 Usually, the current account is aimed to serve your regular needs such as making daily purchases.
 Meanwhile, the savings account is for storing your funds and even getting an interest against it.
 If you hold a bad habit of not topping up your savings account on a weekly or a monthly basis, you can easily set automated transfers from the current account to the savings account.
 Just contact your bank and request to set regular transfers in accordance with your provided schedule.
 Start from two or three percent of your monthly after-tax income, and try to grow this habit into an addiction.

 4. Become a Wiser Shopper